 Inflatable Hot Tubs

 Inflatables are commonly box store specials or soft tub brands in Pool and Hot Tub stores.
-Inflatables you blow up with air, fill with water, and plug into any household outlet.
-The most significant advantage of this type of hot tub is you can drain it, move it and set up again quickly, or store it away until you need it again.
+Inflatables you blow up with air, fill with water and plug into any household outlet.
+The most significant advantage of this type of hot tub is you can drain it, move it, and set it up again quickly, or store it away until you need it again.

 The disadvantage is power consumption, as some tubs lack a physical heater.
 In many cases, these tubs use the friction of the water passing through the pump as their heat source, which is not very efficient but is cheaper than including an actual heater.